elpuas/gatsby-datocms/README.md

 ```
 Here we are creating pages based on the model `Article`, the GraphQL endpoint will be `allDatoCmsArticle`.

-This theme uses `gatsby-source-datocms` [visit the documentation](https://www.gatsbyjs.com/plugins/gatsby-source-datocms/) All the options.
+This theme uses `gatsby-source-datocms` [visit the documentation](https://www.gatsbyjs.com/plugins/gatsby-source-datocms/) for all the options.

 7.  **Storybook**
-      This theme uses [storybook](https://storybook.js.org/), for documenting components. this is very handy when styling a component
+      This theme uses [storybook](https://storybook.js.org/), for documenting components. this is very handy when styling a component, currently there is an issue with Gatsby Link and Gatsby Image, not working properly.

       ```shell
       npm run storybook